DylanLawless/investR/README.md

 # Investment Strategy and Analysis Scripts

-This repository contains investment strategies and scripts for financial analysis, designed to assist users in making informed investment decisions based on data and trends from various sources.
+Investment strategy scripts for financial analysis, designed to for making informed investment decisions based on data and analysis from various sources.

 ## Pages and Resources

 Here are the primary pages and resources used in this project:

-### Investment Instruments
+### Investment instruments
 - [ZKB Investment Instruments](https://www.zkb.ch/de/private/anlagen/anlageinstrumente.html)

-### All Products
+### Fund products
 - [ZKB All Products](https://zkb-finance.mdgms.com/products/stp/index.html?LANG=en#)

-### Swisscanto Investment Funds
+### Swisscanto investment funds
 - [Swisscanto Funds](https://www.swisscanto.com/ch/de/swisscanto-fonds.html)
 - [Swisscanto Index Funds](https://www.swisscanto.com/ch/de/swisscanto-fonds/indexfonds.html)
   - Discusses the advantages of Index funds over ETFs, such as the absence of Swiss stamp duty on purchases and sales.

-## Product Selection for Investing
+## Product selection for investing

 ### Account Types
 First, you will need a custody account for holding securities.